Abdul-Sayed/typescriptnotes/notes.md

 ## Generics
-Generics are a flexible way to create functions whose parameter type is cast to the type of supplied argument (parameterize types)
+Generics are a flexible way to create functions whose parameter type is cast to the type of supplied argument (parameterize types).
+In other words, the same generic function can be used with different argument types and not break.

     function echo<Type>(data: Type): Type {
       return data
     }

-    let foo = echo<string>("FUBAR")    // the agrument types will be inferred but can be made explicit as <string>
+// the agrument types will be inferred but can be made explicit as <string> or <number>
+    let foo = echo<string>("FUBAR")
     let bar = echo<number>(27)

     console.log(foo)